taustation-fan/taustation-fan.github.io/README.md

 makes sense to boost that stat anyway.
 You should also choose a career whose stats overlap with the strong stats of your genotype.

-All else being equal, you should avoid careers whose tasks make heavy use of stamina, so that you can use your stamina to rummage in the Ruins.

 The second factor is availability.
 Career tasks can be tied to locations (you can only repair ships at a Port, and only analyze security footage at Security), and not all stations have all areas.
 Ports are everywhere,